 Who We Are

-North Dakota Grain Inspection Service, Inc. "NDGI" and Illinois Official Grain Inspection "IOGI" are the federally designated laboratories licensed to officially sample and grade grain under the United States Grain Standards Act in their respective areas.
+North Dakota Grain Inspection Service, Inc. "NDGI" is a federally designated laboratory licensed to officially sample and grade grain under the United States Grain Standards Act in their respective areas.
 While locally there may be other inspection labs operating, the USDA grants only one agency the authority to carry out and issue official inspections for that locale.

-In 1999 NDGI Service, Inc. saw the opportunity to expand the scope of its enterprise and purchased Southern Illinois Grain Inspection, now known as Illinois Official Grain Inspection (IOGI).
+In 1999 NDGI Service, Inc. saw the opportunity to expand the scope of its enterprise and purchased Southern Illinois Grain Inspection, now known as NDGI Illinois.
 At the time, Southern Illinois Grain Inspection had been doing business in Illinois for 21 years.
 In 2003, NDGI expanded its services to Dickinson, ND and to South Eastern Montana.
 Most recently, NDGI began operations in Indiana, Ohio, and Michigan.
-With these acquisitions, North Dakota now handles all forms of inspections from rail, truck, barge and containers.
+With these acquisitions, NDGI now handles all forms of inspections from rail, truck, barge and containers.

 The USDA website also contains a great deal of useful information about the federal grain inspection system and can be found at www.gipsa.usda.gov.